Sunday, May 6 at 7:00 pm

-For the fifth year, the Old Labor Hall adds Barre to the list of cities all over the world participating in the 2017 Global Labor Film Festival (a project of the Labor Film Database).
-This year, we are hosting the Vermont premier of the award-winning documentary A Day’s Work.
+For the sixth year, as part of its May events, the Old Labor Hall adds Barre, VT, to the worldwide list of cities participating in the 2018 Global Labor Film Festival (held each May by the Labor Film Database).

 Admission free – light refreshments available (donations to support the Hall cheerfully accepted)

 - text 802-331-0013